fpl/lovergine.com/pages/colophon.md

  - [Let's Encrypt Certificate Authority](https://letsencrypt.org/)

 The whole thing is nicely hosted on a Scaleway VPS in EU.
-Posts are written rigorously by hand, but for AI-based grammar revisions.
+Posts are written rigorously by hand, but for AI-based grammar revisions and some images created with Gemini Nano Banana.